2003 24 Hours of Le Mans: Finish

 As the safety car period ended, Max Papis's No. 11 Panoz LMP01 Evo car caught and passed Stéphan Grégoire's No. 13 Courage C60 vehicle at Tetre Rouge turn.
 Fellows overtook his Corvette Racing teammate Collins in the final third of the lap to take second in LMGTS.
 Collins retook the lead from Fellows two laps later, before a pit stop for fuel, tyres and a driver change.
 O'Connell relieved Fellows and returned to second with a faster stop than Andy Pilgrim.
 Jean-Christophe Boullion's No. 17 Pescarolo Courage 60 car caught fire during a pit stop after fuel ignited.
 The team's mechanics intervened to extinguish the fire, allowing him to continue driving.
 Johansson's Champion Racing Audi stalled during a pit stop for tyres, fuel, and a driver swap with co-driver Pirro.
 The problem was fixed by replacing the battery in the car's right-hand corner.
 It returned to the track in third, ahead of Ara's Team Goh Audi.
 On the final lap, Lammers' No. 15 Racing for Holland Dome car caught and passed Gounon's No. 13 Courage Compétition C60 vehicle for sixth overall for his team.
 Meanwhile, Tristan Gommendy crashed at the Indianapolis turn, retiring the No. 16 Racing for Holland car in the pit lane.

-Unhindered in the race's final hours, Smith was first in the No. 7 Bentley, two laps ahead of the No. 8 Bentley of Brabham.
+Unhindered in the race's final hours, Smith was first in the No. 7 Bentley, completing 377 laps and finishing two laps ahead of the No. 8 Bentley of Brabham.
+The No. 7 Bentley team led all but seven of the laps run.
 Audi finished three laps behind with Champion Racing third overall and first in the LMP900 class, in their first defeat at Le Mans since the 2000 edition.
 Team Goh took fourth.
 It was Smith and Capello's first Le Mans victory and Kristensen's fifth.
 Kristensen became the first driver in history to win four consecutive 24 Hours of Le Mans.
 He also tied Derek Bell's record of five victories and was one win shy of Jacky Ickx's all-time record of six.
 It was Bentley's sixth overall Le Mans victory and its first since the 1930 race.
 Prodrive held their ten-lap lead in the LMGTS category, earning Enge, Kox and Davies their first class victories and Ferrari's first in a GT class since the 1981 edition.
 Corvette Racing completed the class podium with the No. 50 ahead of the No. 53.
 In the LMGT class, Porsche took the first six places, with AJR winning the category on the team's first visit to Le Mans.
-Orbit Racing and Thierry Perrier finished second and third in class.
+Orbit Racing (in its second appearance at Le Mans) and Thierry Perrier finished second and third in class.
 Noël del Bello Racing, unchallenged since the night, were victorious in the LMP675 class, 31 laps ahead of the RN Motorsport Zytek and 84 laps in front of Rachel Welter's WR LMP01.
+Of the 49 starting cars, 19 retired from the race.